 • Ungrounded self-restriction, which, in grave cases, might grow into auto-deprivation and self-torturing;

-• Lessening of one`s own needs when addressing about oneself or talking about oneself in a diminutive manner without respect;
+• Lessening of one`s own needs, talking about oneself in a diminutive manner without respect;

-• Difficulty in expressing one`s own point of view or inability to formulate one`s own desire;
+• Difficulty in expressing one`s own point of view;

 • Tendency to the masochism.